 What is CBC?
 Cannabichromene – Action, Receptors, Uses 2026

 If you're asking "what is CBC," you've stumbled upon one of the most interesting cannabinoids, which just a few years ago was considered a laboratory curiosity.
 Today, cannabichromene is the third most abundant compound in cannabis, after THC and CBD.
-According to a report Grand View Research from 2024, the global market for products containing CBC is growing at a rate of 27% per year, and the number of scientific studies on this molecule has tripled between 2020 and 2024.
+According to a report Grand View Research from 2024, the global market for CBC-containing products is growing at a rate of 27% per year, and the number of scientific studies on this molecule has tripled between 2020 and 2024.

 KEY INFORMATION